SAFE Care Feline Spay & Neuter ClinicWhy Spay and Neuter?

-There are an estimated 16,000 cats living without a home in the Triangle.
+There are over 100,000 cats living without a home in the Triangle.

 Fighting to reduce this number is a major part of our mission.
 We are committed to spaying or neutering every cat or kitten.
 We support spay/neuter as a means to control overpopulation and reduce euthanasia among cats.
 Simply put, sterilization controls pet overpopulation by preventing litters.